 I also don’t want you to live in a world where the quality of your sound stops you from recording at all.
 Meaning if there is a dog in the background snoring, it’s not always a bad thing.
-Not always the be all end.
 Well, I can’t record today.
 The dog is sleeping in the office.
 If there is a dog that starts barking in the middle of your recording session next door, I’ve actually had this happen in my house, and you have no control over that dog, frequently what I’ll do is pause, resay what I was saying in there, and then move on.

-For example, something like a Samson Meteor mic or a Snowball mic, they’re really built to pick up all of the sound in the room.
+For example, something like a Samson Meteor mic or a Snowball mic, they’re really built to pick up all of the sounds in the room.
 They’re not directional in any way.
-You’re going to have that the hardest time fighting things like reverb and sound bouncing off the walls, ambient room noise, the noise on your desk.
+You’re going to have the hardest time-fighting things like reverb and sound bouncing off the walls, ambient room noise, and the noise on your desk.

-It’s not quite as bad.
 It doesn’t make one better than the other.
-The RØDE Podcaster to the Samson Meteor mic is certainly a price difference of about a couple hundred dollars.
+The RØDE Podcaster to the Samson Meteor mic is certainly a price difference of about a hundred dollars.
 I prefer the RØDE Podcaster mic.
 However, I used a Samsung Meteor mic for the first 300 episodes of the show, and I just learned that there were things I didn’t do.

 You can make them.
 You can buy them.
 A cardboard box with eggshell sort of soundproofing glued into the inside of it and then the microphone inside of there will go a really long way to helping ambient room noise.
 Just start with those kinds of things, but that can be really, really helpful.
 Things like putting a rug down in a room if you have hardwood floor or tile floor.
 A rug is going to be critical.
 I have some clients and friends who over the course of their podcasting have done things like put blankets over their computer.

-I did this for a really long time.
-I moved my computer when I had my Samson Meteor mic.
+When I had my Samson Meteor mic.
 I moved my computer away because what would happen is my mic was set up right in front of my computer.
 So when I was talking, my voice would bounce off my 27-inch iMac screen and back into the microphone.
 And so it caused a lot of echo.
 And so I moved.
 I just tilted my computer screen during then, and I didn’t record right in front of there.
 Being cognizant of where things can bounce and making those small tweaks can go a long way to helping that first and foremost.
 Now, with that said, I want to talk about three ways you can improve the sound quality.
 And by that, I just sort of mean how you sound.